 There are a few reasons you may not be able to see the Parallax Hero setting in the Customizer:

-- You need to be looking at the page set as the Front Page when trying to configure the Parallax Hero through the Customizer – if you’re looking at a different page (such as a product), the option won’t show up.
+- You need to be looking at the page set with the Homepage Template when trying to configure the Parallax Hero through the Customizer – if you’re looking at a different page (such as a product), the option won’t show up.

-- You may not yet have the default Storefront Homepage Template configured and set as the front page of your WordPress site.
+- You may not yet have the default Storefront Homepage Template set for the front page of your WordPress site.

 - The front page can not be the same as the WooCommerce shop page configured in WooCommerce -> Settings -> Products -> Display.

 If you are not using the default Storefront Homepage Template as the frontpage of your site you will then need to add and configure the Parallax Hero element via the shortcode to the page you are using.

 Can I use YouTube videos? ↑ Back to top

 The Storefront Parallax Hero only supports videos that you’ve uploaded to your own site, so can’t use any external videos – that includes YouTube.